Living with hearing loss can be quite an adjustment for you and your family. Sometimes it can even be dangerous.

 For those with hearing aids, we have ten tips to help you and your family stay safe, even when you’re not likely to be wearing your hearing aids.

 1. Get Customized Alarms for People with Hearing Loss

 When you think of an alarm, you likely think of that blaring sound coming from a clock on your bed stand, but alarms today are more advanced than that.
-You can now buy models that flashlights similar to the strobes you see in commercial buildings, in addition to making noise.
+You can now buy models that have flashing lights similar to the strobes you see in commercial buildings, in addition to making noise.
 Whether you’re in the market for a smoke detector or a carbon monoxide alarm, be sure that you get a device that works for those with hearing loss.

-You could have taken your hearing aid out for the night or during your morning beauty routine.
 Would you hear someone knocking on the door?
 If you don’t lock your door, would you be shocked to find that a close friend just walked right in?

 Not being able to hear can mean being surprised by visitors or even missing them.
 However, motion detectors with flashing lights can be installed to alert you to someone at a door or window.